dynamo58/just-chat/README.md

 # About just-chat

-just-chat is a very simple chat app made with [Node.js](https://nodejs.org/en/) and especially [socket.io](https://socket.io/).
+just-chat is a very simple chat app made with [Node.js](https://nodejs.org/en/) and [socket.io](https://socket.io/).
 It is very simple, lightweight and deploy-ready.

 # How to run locally